 It’s pretty common knowledge that when you’re accessing web content online, your ISP is tracking your behavior and logging what you do.
 Once your ISP has your data, though – even if you never explicitly consented to give it to them – they can sell that information to advertisement entities, a fact that’s generally less well-known.

-These advertisers use internet tracking (sometimes called the browser or digital tracking) to track your behavior and execute actions ranging from good and well-intentioned to malicious and unscrupulous.
+These advertisers use internet tracking (sometimes called browser or digital tracking) to track your behavior and execute actions ranging from good and well-intentioned to malicious and unscrupulous.
 Internet tracking can provide users, for instance, with advertisements and content that’s relevant to their interests and in alignment with what they’re searching for online.
 However, it can also be used to disseminate your personal data to third-party threat actors who want to sell your data for their monetary benefit.
 Cover your digital track to avoid internet tracking.

 Consider, for example, that you want to manage your portfolio of financial investments online.
 This is a common scenario for many internet users, considering that according to recent surveys, 62% prefer to manage their investment with an app on an internet-connected device like a tablet or smartphone.